BitEscrow/escrow-sdk/README.md

 # escrow-core

-A light-weight, non-custodial protocol for using Bitcoin in a `covenant-based` smart contract.
+A light-weight, non-custodial protocol for locking Bitcoin in a covenant-based smart contract.

 Features:
   * Method libraries for every part of the protocol.
   * Multi-platform client with minimal dependencies.
   * Run-time schema validation (using zod).
-  * E2E test suite for regtest, signet, and testnet.
+  * E2E demo and test suite for signet, testnet, and mutiny.

 Comimg Soon:
   * Return receipts on witness submission.